MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

     FROM "person" AS "person_1"
     =#

-`Select` does not have to be the last subquery in a chain.
+`Select` does not have to be the last subquery in a chain, but it always creates a complete subquery.

     q = From(person) |>
         Select(Get.year_of_birth) |>